Lecture Time and Office Hours

 About the Course

-There will be a preliminary exam on Wednesday October 9th during lecture time, and a final exam on Thursday December 19th from 9:00-11:30 am at Malott 206.
+There will be a preliminary exam on Wednesday March 26th during lecture time.
+The final exam will take place on Monday May 12 from 7-9:30pm at Malott 251.
 You will not be allowed to bring notes to any of the exams.

 There will be a weekly homework to be handed in every Wednesday during lecture time.
 The homework with the lower score will be dropped before computing your final grade.
 You can check the homework for this week by clicking the appropriate link on the left or, if you are still reading this, you can just click here.